ErdoganMutlu/OnlineShop/README.md

 # How to Run
 - Install docker on your machine
-- open powershell and run docker-compose.yml
+- open powershell and run docker-compose up
 - I coded on mac it is working on windows as well.